joeypizzas/image-carousel/planning.md

 4. Print carousel items function that:
    - Adds the image SRCs and IDs to the carousel, and maybe indicates which one is selected?
    - Adds them to the UI such that the selected image is always in the third position in the carousel.
 This will be done by creating a new array via map that returns the new order to add the elements into the UI.
-5. Methods needed:
+5. App state methods needed:
    - Get array for UI: Takes in ID as parameter, finds that in the OG array and maps a new array where it is in the third position.
-Called in function to display array in UI.
-   - How to move forward, backward, and timeout, plan this next
+Returns array, which is then passed as parameter when setting new array in UI.
+6. UI methods needed:
+   - Move forward function: select 4th item in the index of carousel pictures UI item (since that has the current order you want to move forward from), when , get array for UI with that picture's ID and then add it to UI.
+   - Move backward function: select 2nd item in the index of carousel pictures UI item (since that has the current order you want to move forward from), when , get array for UI with that picture's ID and then add it to UI.
+   - Add carousel to UI: Adds imgs with SRCs, data-IDs, and selectors to img elements.
+Also adds data-ids to dots.
+Takes image order array as parameter.
+   - Remove carousel images from UI: Removes IMGs from UI and data-ids from dots.